akka/akka/akka-docs/src/main/paradox/common/binary-compatibility-rules.md

 ### When will a deprecated method be removed entirely

-Once a method has been deprecated then it will be kept, at minimum, for one **full** major version release.
+Once a method has been deprecated then the guideline* is that it will be kept, at minimum, for one **full** minor version release.
 For example, if it is deprecated in version 2.5.2 then it will remain through the rest of 2.5, as well as the entirety of 2.6.

+*This is a guideline because in **rare** instances, after careful consideration, an exception may be made and the method removed earlier.

 <a id="24versioningchange"></a>
 ## Change in versioning scheme, stronger compatibility since 2.4